Ananthadatta02/Employee_Data-Handler/README.md

 # Employee Management System

 This project is a simple Java-based Employee Management System.
-It demonstrates the use of collections, custom comparators, and sorting mechanisms to manage and organize employee data.
+It demonstrates the use of Java collections, custom comparators, and sorting mechanisms to manage and organize employee data.
+The system allows users to create multiple employee objects and sort them based on different criteria such as `ID`, `Name`, `Age`, and `Salary`.

 ## Features
-- Create and store multiple employee objects with attributes:
+- Create and store multiple employee objects with the following attributes:
   - `ID`
   - `Name`
   - `Age`
   - `Salary`
-- Sort employee objects based on the following criteria:
+- Sort employee objects based on user-selected criteria:
   - **ID**
   - **Name**
   - **Age**
   - **Salary**
-- Display the sorted employee list.
+- Display the sorted employee list based on the selected sorting criterion.

 ## Prerequisites
 - Java Development Kit (JDK) installed (version 8 or above).
 - Basic understanding of Java programming.

 ## Code Structure

 ### Classes
 1. **Employee**
-   - Represents an employee object with fields `id`, `name`, `age`, and `salary`.
+   - Represents an employee object with the fields `id`, `name`, `age`, and `salary`.
    - Includes getters, setters, and a `toString()` method for displaying employee details.

 2. **CompareBasedOnId**
-   - Implements `Comparator` to sort employees by `ID`.
+   - Implements `Comparator<Employee>` to sort employee objects by `ID`.
+   - The `compare()` method compares employee `id` attributes to determine the sorting order.

 3. **CompareBasedOnName**
-   - Implements `Comparator` to sort employees by `Name`.
+   - Implements `Comparator<Employee>` to sort employee objects by `Name`.
+   - The `compare()` method compares employee `name` attributes alphabetically using `compareTo()`.

 4. **CompareBasedOnAge**
-   - Implements `Comparator` to sort employees by `Age`.
+   - Implements `Comparator<Employee>` to sort employee objects by `Age`.
+   - The `compare()` method compares employee `age` attributes to determine the sorting order.

 5. **CompareBasedOnSalary**
-   - Implements `Comparator` to sort employees by `Salary`.
+   - Implements `Comparator<Employee>` to sort employee objects by `Salary`.
+   - The `compare()` method compares employee `salary` attributes to determine the sorting order.

+6. **ListUtil**
+   - A utility class to help the user choose between different types of collections such as `ArrayList`, `LinkedList`, or `Vector` to store employee objects.
+   - This class allows flexibility in selecting the collection type at runtime.

-6. **EmployeeMainClass**
+7. **EmployeeMainClass**
-   - Entry point of the application.
+   - The entry point of the application.
-   - Allows users to add employees to a list and sort them based on their preference.
+   - It provides the functionality to allow users to add employee objects to a list and select a sorting criterion (`ID`, `Name`, `Age`, or `Salary`) for sorting the employee list.
+   - The `Collections.sort()` method is used to apply the corresponding comparator for sorting.

 ## How to Run

 1. Clone the repository:
    ```bash
    git clone https://github.com/your-username/EmployeeManagementSystem.git